TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Hawk.md

 ```
 <br />

-We apply file to the new file to see what it is and surprise!
-It is under openssl encryption:
+Take a look to see what kind of file it is and surprise!
+It's `openssl encrypted`:

 <br />